David2212-DataScientist/Python-Projects/README.md

 # Predictive Model for International Flight Delays

-This project develops a machine learning model to predict international flight delays, using historical data and various relevant variables.
-The goal is to provide valuable information for airlines, airports, and passengers, improving operational decision-making and user experience.
+This project implements a machine learning model designed to predict international flight delays, leveraging historical flight data and various key features.
+By predicting delays of 15 minutes or more, this model aims to provide actionable insights for airlines, airports, and passengers, improving operational efficiency and the passenger experience.

-## Overview

-The model focuses on predicting whether a flight will experience a delay of 15 minutes or more (DEP_DEL15), based on features such as the number of seats, flight schedules, airline, and historical performance data.
-A supervised learning approach was used, training several models and selecting XGBoost due to its superior performance in key metrics such as ROC-AUC and accuracy.

-## Methodology

-1. **Data Preprocessing**: Handling missing values, removing low-variance variables, and transforming categorical variables using Weight of Evidence (WOE).
-2. **Variable Importance Analysis**: Using Information Value (IV) to select the most relevant variables.
-3. **Modeling and Hyperparameter Tuning**: Training models like Decision Tree Classifier, XGBClassifier, and MLPClassifier, with hyperparameter tuning through Grid Search and Randomized Search.
-4. **Evaluation and Metrics**: Evaluating model performance using ROC-AUC, precision, recall, and F1-score.

-## Key Results
+## Extended Description

+Flight delays are a critical concern for the aviation industry, affecting airlines, passengers, and airport operations.
+The challenge lies in accurately forecasting delays so that airlines can take preemptive actions to mitigate their impact.
+This project addresses this issue by developing a machine learning model capable of predicting whether a flight will experience a delay of 15 minutes or more, based on a wide range of variables.

+The dataset used in this project contains historical flight data, which includes flight schedules, airline information, weather conditions, and operational statistics.
+The model uses these features to train and predict potential delays, helping stakeholders make better decisions regarding flight operations, passenger communications, and resource allocation.

+### Data

+The dataset consists of historical flight records, including features like:
+- **Airline Information**: The airline operating the flight.
+- **Flight Schedule**: Including flight times, number of seats, and aircraft type.
+- **Flight Status**: Whether the flight experienced a delay or was on time.
+- **Weather Conditions**: Such as temperature, wind speed, and visibility at the time of departure and arrival.
+- **Airports**: The locations of departure and destination airports.

+### Model Overview

+To solve this problem, we used a **supervised learning approach** where the task is to predict a binary classification outcome: whether a flight will be delayed by 15 minutes or more.
+Various machine learning models were tested, including:
+- **Decision Tree Classifier**: A simple yet interpretable model that splits the data based on feature thresholds.
+- **XGBoost**: A highly efficient and scalable gradient boosting model, which outperformed others in accuracy.
+- **MLPClassifier**: A neural network-based model to capture complex patterns in the data.

+### Model Evaluation and Performance

+The performance of the models was evaluated using standard classification metrics:
+- **ROC-AUC**: Measures the area under the ROC curve, providing an aggregate measure of performance across all classification thresholds.
+- **Precision and Recall**: Evaluate how well the model identifies true positives and avoids false positives.
+- **F1-score**: A balance between precision and recall.

-- The XGBoost model showed the best performance with a ROC-AUC of 0.6961 on the training set and 0.6958 on the test set.
+Among all the models tested, **XGBoost** provided the best performance with a ROC-AUC score of **0.6961** on the training dataset and **0.6958** on the test dataset.
+This makes it the most suitable model for predicting flight delays in this context.

-- A detailed analysis of the XGBoost model's hyperparameters was conducted, adjusting parameters like `colsample_bytree`, `max_depth`, and `learning_rate` to optimize performance.
-- The model's stability was evaluated using the Population Stability Index (PSI), identifying variables that require continuous monitoring.
+### Future Work

+- **Model Optimization**: Further tuning of hyperparameters to improve the model's accuracy.
+- **Real-time Prediction**: Deploying the model to predict delays in real-time, integrating it with live flight data for more accurate forecasting.
+- **Feature Engineering**: Including additional features such as flight crew information, historical delay patterns, and external events like strikes or weather disruptions could improve prediction accuracy.
-- SHAP values were calculated to interpret the influence of each variable on the model's predictions.
+- **Explainability**: Using SHAP (Shapley Additive Explanations) values to interpret and explain the model's decisions for stakeholders.

-## Model Usage

-The model is designed to be implemented in flight management systems, providing real-time predictions on possible delays.
-The user interface allows operators to make informed decisions to mitigate the impact of delays.

 ## Libraries Used

-- Pandas
-- Scikit-learn
-- XGBoost
-- Matplotlib
-- Seaborn
+- **Pandas**: For data manipulation and preprocessing.
+- **Scikit-learn**: For machine learning models and evaluation metrics.
+- **XGBoost**: For building the gradient boosting model.
-- SHAP
+- **Matplotlib**: For visualizations.
+- **Seaborn**: For statistical data visualization.
+- **SHAP**: For model explainability and interpreting feature importance.

 ## License